RevsRev/pe-math/README.md

-# Project Euler Mathematics Library
+# General Purpose Mathematics Library

-This project serves as a mathematics library for tasks commonly appearing in Project Euler problems.
+This project is a mathematics library that I will occasionally add to as and when I need to.
+This is typically for solving advent of code or project euler problems.

-To begin with, this will mainly involve:
-- Diophantine Equations
-- Methods involving prime numbers

-As the project grows, more content will be added where appropriate.